trutru21/mkv-factory/README.md

 `Example 4: Passthrough (Remux) Profiles`

-These profiles **skip video encoding**, preserving the original video quality and **preserving HDR10+ metadata**.
+These profiles **skip video encoding**, preserving the original video quality.
 The nvenc and amf sections are omitted as they are not used.

 `Example 4a: Pure Passthrough`
-(for DV5-DV8 compatible players, e.g., Nvidia Shield, or for when you don't care about DV and just want to keep HDR10+) This profile will:
+(for DV5-DV7 compatible players, e.g., Nvidia Shield) This profile will:
-- copy (remux) the video stream 1:1, preserving original quality, HDR10+, and the original DV Profile (P5/P7/P8),
+- copy (remux) the video stream 1:1, preserving original quality,
+- keep the original DV Profile (P5/P7/P8) and HDR10+,
 - select the best audio track for English and Polish (excluding commentaries),
 - select the best subtitle track for Polish (excluding forced/sdh),
 - set English as the default audio language, and Polish as the default subs.